Where We’ve Been

-- Download our Case Statement, which details our vision for the project.
+- Download our Case Statement, which detailed our vision for the project.

 - Watch our 3-minute video about the CARITAS Center on YouTube.
 Share it with friends and contacts.

-- Read this story about how the Jenkins Foundation brought The Healing Place to Richmond in 2005 and will help us bring The Healing Place for Women to life.
+- Read this story about how the Jenkins Foundation brought The Healing Place to Richmond in 2005 and helped us bring The Healing Place for Women to life.

 - Hear from The Healing Place Program Director Al Jackson in this Q & A about recovery and expanding recovery services to women in Richmond.

 In The News

 CARITAS continues to invest in our community’s future.
 Tens of thousands of volunteers and donors have joined us in our 30-year journey to break the cycles of homelessness and addiction for all.
 We hope you will, too.